msinnl/msinnl.github.io-src/content/pages/publications.md

 2. E. Gaar, M. Sinnl, Experiments with graph convolutional networks for solving the vertex p-center problem,  Accepted for presentation at the Data Science meets Optimization Workshop at International Joint Conferences on Artificial Intelligence, 2021 [(technical report)][31]
 1. M. Sinnl and I. Ljubic, A New Layered Graph Approach to Hop- and Diameter-constrained Spanning/Steiner Tree Problems in Graphs.
 Accepted for presentation at the Workshop of the 11th DIMACS implementation challenge, 2014
 0. M. Fischetti, M. Leitner, M. Luipersbeck, I. Ljubic, M. Monaci, D. Salvagnin, M. Sinnl and M. Resch, Thinning Out Steiner Trees, Accepted for presentation at the Workshop of the 11th DIMACS implementation challenge, 2014
-{: reversed="reversed"}

 **Submitted Articles**

-* K. Taninmis, M. Sinnl, A branch-and-cut algorithm for submodular interdiction games [(technical report)][32]
 * F. Bökler, S. Parragh, M. Sinnl, F. Tricoire, An outer approximation algorithm for multiobjective mixed-integer linear programming [(technical report)][33]

-* M. Sinnl, An iterative exact algorithm for the weighted fair sequences problem [(technical report)][35]
-* E. Gaar, J. Lee, I. Ljubic, M. Sinnl, K. Taninmis, SOCP-based disjunctive cuts for a class of integer nonlinear bilevel programs [(technical report)][36]
+*  E. Gaar, M. Sinnl, Exact solution approaches for the discrete alpha-neighbor p-center problemm, [(technical report)][38]
-* M. Leiter, I. Ljubic, M. Monaci, M. Sinnl, K. Taninmis, An exact method for fortification games [(technical report)][37]

 **PhD Thesis**

 *  M. Sinnl, Bi-objective Network Design, University of Vienna, Department of Statistics and Operations Research, August 2015.
 Supervised by I. Ljubic and I. Bomze